FedLLM-Align: Feature Extraction From Heterogeneous Clients: Introduction

 \section{Introduction}

-Federated learning (FL) is a distributed learning paradigm in which multiple clients collaboratively train a shared model while keeping all training data local.
-Rather than centralizing raw data, FL relies on exchanging model updates (e.g. gradients) between a central server and edge devices.
-This privacy-preserving approach has seen growing adoption in sensitive domains: for example, FL has been used to build models from healthcare and user-behavior data without sharing patient or personal records\cite{yuan2021generalization}.
-Similarly, FL is a natural fit for IoT and edge systems where devices generate rich data but regulatory or practical constraints forbid uploading raw data \cite{dritsas2025federated}.
-By moving computation to the data, FL mitigates privacy and regulatory risks (e.g. GDPR) while still enabling global model improvements \cite{horvath2021fjord}.
+Federated learning (FL) enables multiple clients to collaboratively train a global model while keeping their individual training data local.
+Instead of sharing their individual raw data, FL relies on exchanging model updates (e.g., gradients) between the clients and a central server.
+This privacy-preserving framework has seen growing adoption in domains with sensitive data, e.g., healthcare, financial systems, and IoT \cite{yuan2021generalization}.
+FL is particularly well suited for IoT and edge systems, where devices collect data but regulatory and/or operational constraints, e.g., bandwidth, hinder uploading the raw data \cite{dritsas2025federated} to the cloud.
+By moving computation to the cloud, FL mitigates privacy and regulatory risks (e.g., the European Union General Data Protection Regulation (GDPR)) \cite{horvath2021fjord} while still enabling global model improvements.

-A major obstacle in practical FL is {\em data heterogeneity} across clients.
-In real-world deployments, clients often hold non-identical data distributions (non-IID): for instance, user behavior models may see different feature or label distributions on each device.
-Federated learning must also contend with {\em system heterogeneity}, where clients differ in hardware or connectivity, and even {\em structural heterogeneity}, where the feature spaces or data schemas differ across clients.
-In clinical settings, for example, different hospitals’ EHR systems may record different sets of variables or use different units, a problem known as “data view heterogeneity”.
-Such statistical and structural heterogeneity degrades FL performance and slows convergence \cite{thakur2024knowledge}.
+A major hurdle for practical FL deployment is {\em data heterogeneity} across clients.
+In real-world settings, clients often

+collect different attributes, leading to heterogeneous data distributions.
+For example, user behavior models may observe different features or label distributions on each device.
+FL must also contend with \emph{system heterogeneity}, where clients differ in hardware and connectivity, and \emph{structural heterogeneity}, where feature spaces or data schemas differ across clients.
+In clinical settings, electronic health record (EHR) systems at different hospitals may record different attributes or units, a problem known as ``data view heterogeneity''.
+Such heterogeneity poses a major challenge for FL, potentially degrading performance or even preventing convergence \cite{thakur2024knowledge}.